Born 1952, Hermannsburg

-Language: Luritja, Lives and works in Hermannsburg
+Language: Luritja, Lived and worked in Hermannsburg

 Represented by nanda\hobbs

-Language: Luritja, Lives and works in Hermannsburg
+Language: Luritja, Lived and worked in Hermannsburg

 Represented by nanda\hobbs